BR7RKR/picture-to-ascii/README.md

 ### -r or --reverse
 Use this flag if you want to reverse the ascii chars string.

+### -if or --image-file
+Use this flag to save your ascii art as an image file.
+You must provide a path to the file.
+The file will be created if it doesn't exist.

+**Note:** use -ws and -hs flags with 1 if you want to get the native resolution.

 ## Plans for Further Development
 * Add a compression option.
-* Add a "save as picture" option.
+* Add a "save as picture" option. (in progress)
 * Create a cross-platform console application.